open-metadata/docs-collate/content/connectors/database/greenplum/index.md

 In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under sslConfig which is placed in the source.

-{% partial file="/connectors/database/advanced-configuration.md" /%}
+{% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}

 {% /extraContent %}

-{% partial file="/connectors/test-connection.md" /%}
+{% partial file="/v1.5/connectors/test-connection.md" /%}

-{% partial file="/connectors/database/configure-ingestion.md" /%}
+{% partial file="/v1.5/connectors/database/configure-ingestion.md" /%}

-{% partial file="/connectors/ingestion-schedule-and-deploy.md" /%}
+{% partial file="/v1.5/connectors/ingestion-schedule-and-deploy.md" /%}

 {% /stepsContainer %}

+## Securing Greenplum Connection with SSL in OpenMetadata

+To establish secure connections between OpenMetadata and a Greenplum database, you can configure SSL using different SSL modes provided by Greenplum, each offering varying levels of security.

+Under `Advanced Config`, specify the SSL mode appropriate for your connection, such as `prefer`, `verify-ca`, `allow`, and others.
+After selecting the SSL mode, provide the CA certificate used for SSL validation (`caCertificate`).
+Note that Greenplum requires only the CA certificate for SSL validation.

+{% note %}

+For IAM authentication, it is recommended to choose the `allow` mode or another SSL mode that fits your specific requirements.

+{% /note %}

+{% image
+  src="/images/v1.5/connectors/ssl_connection.png"
+  alt="SSL Configuration"
+  height="450px"
+  caption="SSL Configuration" /%}

-{% partial file="/connectors/troubleshooting.md" /%}
+{% partial file="/v1.5/connectors/troubleshooting.md" /%}

-{% partial file="/connectors/database/related.md" /%}
+{% partial file="/v1.5/connectors/database/related.md" /%}